cs50nestm/web/ui/README.md

 Importantly, don't forget this question: Why do you think your prediction is the wave of the future?

-If completely unsure where to begin, head to Netflix's repository of science fiction moviesfootnote:[Or, if you still have one in your area, the local video rental place.
-Just be sure to return the movie on time; those overdue fees are just awful.] for inspiration.
+If completely unsure where to begin, head to Netflix's repository of science fiction movies for inspiration.
 Your creativity is the only limiting factor in this part!

 You needn't write more than 200 words for this part of the problem (both write ups should be in the same file); predicting the future is tough work!
 Just ask a meteorologist.

-## How to Submit

-Please submit this writing problem via Google Classroom!
+### Footnotes
+1. There's actually a fascinating history of collaboration between Apple and Microsoft here, which is well worth reading up on to get some context about the modern game of rivalry and one-upsmanship between the two companies.
+2. It was actually a successor (after several generations of design iteration) to the trackball, which was first invented in 1947!